INTERNATIONAL TEACHING ASSISTANT EXAM

 An individual scoring 22-25 on the speaking section of the iBT,* or who scores 7.0, 7.5, or 8.0 on the speaking portion of the IELTS: The ITA exam is required, but the individual can register to take the ITA exam without additional qualifications.

-- An individual scoring 250 or above on the ITA exam is allowed to engage in instructional activities.
+• An individual scoring 250 or above on the ITA exam is allowed to engage in instructional activities.
+The individual may choose to participate in monthly workshops which support multilingual instructors.
+Exam raters and/or the employing department/program may recommend these workshops for test-takers based on their Exam score.

-- An individual scoring from 240 to 249 on the ITA exam is required to enroll concurrently in GRAD 5092 in order to engage in instructional activities.
-Continuous enrollment in GRAD 5092 is required until the individual both earns a grade of “B” in this course and passes the ITA exam with a score of 250 or above, or the individual ceases to be employed in an instructional capacity.
+• An individual scoring from 240 to 249 on the ITA exam is required to enroll concurrently in GRAD 5082 or GRAD 5092, depending upon the recommendation of the Exam raters and ITA coordinator, in order to engage in instructional activities.
+Continuous enrollment is required until the individual both earns a grade of “B” in this course and passes the ITA exam with a score of 250 or above, or the individual ceases to be employed in an instructional capacity.

-- An individual scoring 239 or lower cannot be engaged in instructional activities and must enroll in GRAD 5082 and receive a grade of “B” to qualify to re-take the ITA exam at its next regular administration.
+• An individual scoring 239 or lower cannot be engaged in instructional activities and must enroll in GRAD 5082 or GRAD 5092, as determined by Exam raters and the ITA coordinator, and receive a grade of “B” to qualify to re-take the ITA exam at its next regular administration.

 An individual scoring 21 or below on the speaking section of the iBT, or 6.5 or below on the speaking portion of the IELTS, who has PTE Academic scores or who does not have access to the iBT or the IELTS prior to arrival at OSU: The ITA test is required, but to take the ITA test the individual must qualify by one of the two options specified below:

-- The employing unit head submits an affidavit stating that the unit head has firsthand knowledge that the individual possess sufficient English skills to warrant access to ITA testing despite not meeting the iBT or IELTS score requirements.
+2. The employing unit head submits an affidavitstating that the unit head has firsthand knowledge that the individual possess sufficient English skills to warrant access to ITA testing despite not meeting the iBT or IELTS score requirements.

-- An individual scoring 250 or above on the ITA exam is allowed to engage in instructional activities.
+• An individual scoring 250 or above on the ITA exam is allowed to engage in instructional activities.
+The individual may choose to participate in monthly workshops which support multilingual instructors.
+Exam raters and/or the employing department/program may recommend these workshops for test-takers based on their Exam score.

-- An individual scoring from 240 to 249 on the ITA exam is required to enroll concurrently in GRAD 5092 in order to engage in instructional activities.
-Continuous enrollment in GRAD 5092 is required until the individual both earns a grade of “B” in this course and passes the ITA exam with a score of 250 or above, or the individual ceases to be employed in an instructional capacity.
+• An individual scoring from 240 to 249 on the ITA exam is required to enroll concurrently in GRAD 5082 or GRAD 5092, as determined by the Exam raters and the ITA coordinator, to engage in instructional activities.
+Continuous enrollment is required until the individual both earns a grade of “B” in this course and passes the ITA exam with a score of 250 or above, or the individual ceases to be employed in an instructional capacity.

-- An individual scoring 239 or lower cannot be engaged in instructional activities and must enroll in GRAD 5082 and receive a grade of “B” to qualify to re-take the ITA exam at its next regular administration.
+• An individual scoring 239 or lower cannot be engaged in instructional activities and must enroll in GRAD 5082 or GRAD 5092, as determined by the Exam raters and ITA coordinator, and receive a grade of “B” to qualify to re-take the ITA exam at its next regular administration.

 Per the test provider’s guidelines, iBT and IELTS scores are valid for two years past the date of the test administration.